 Having fine hair might seem like a blessing to some — it’s easy to style and requires little to no blow-drying or heat styling.
-Better yet, you can tie your hair back in a low ponytail or bun and look perfectly put together.
+Better yet, you can tie your hair back in a low ponytail using a protective hair tie or bun and look perfectly put together.
 However, millions of women with this hair type will tell you that it can be nearly impossible to hold curls or add natural-looking volume, and no one wants limp hair halfway through the day.

 If you suffer from thin hair you are not alone.
 Hair loss affects 25 percent of women by age 49, 41 percent by age 69 and half of all women by age 79.
 About 80 million people in the U.S. are battling hereditary hair loss, according to the American Academy of Dermatology.
 Although it can be difficult to manage, there are steps you can take to style your hair in a way that makes it appear fuller and healthier.
 Here are some of our best-kept secrets for people with fine, thin hair.

 The longer your hair is, the more it will weigh down the hair around your scalp.
 This causes hair to lose volume and look flat.
 Shorter hair can make fine hair look thicker.
 To provide a fuller look to your hair, consider trying a pixie cut, bob or blunt cut.
 Avoid cutting bangs!
 Female pattern hair loss typically begins at the crown, and by creating bangs you're removing hair from where you need it most.